LOUISLisa/Data/README.md

               The stats for the phrases are relatively meaningless, currently

     ML Binary Classifier:  Is it a Job posting or is it not?

+              The data for this tasks is in the Jobs subdirectory

               *_     -->  These are files that the crawler thought might be job postings based on very basic checking techniques
               *_no_good  --> These are files that the crawler either thought were NOT